yarhm0962/dump-bot/README.md

 - Displays a preview and optionally sends the full code as a file.

 ### Lua Obfuscation (Advanced)
-- Encrypts the source with XOR and Base64, then wraps it in a loader with built‑in **anti‑tamper** and **anti‑environment logging** protections.
+- Encrypts the source with Prometheus-style single-base64 chunk.
+- Wraps the result with built‑in **anti‑tamper** and **anti‑environment logging** protections.
 - The final output is a unique, self‑decrypting payload that resists static analysis and common deobfuscation attempts.
 - The anti‑tamper layer includes buffer integrity checks, RunService detection, and a security violation handler that kicks the player on failure.
 - The anti‑env layer hooks debug functions, proxies the environment, and detects logging attempts.